paypal/gorealis/docs/Getting_Started.md

 ### Configuring Scheduler to run custom executor
-#### Setting the proper flags `-custom_executor_config` flag and enabling mesos fetcher on jobs
+#### Setting the proper flags
 Some flags need to be set on the Aurora scheduler in order for custom executors to work properly.

-The `--custom_executor_config` flag must point to the location of the JSON blob.
+The `-custom_executor_config` flag must point to the location of the JSON blob.

-The `--enable_mesos_fetcher` flag must be set to true in order to allow jobs to fetch resources.
+The `-enable_mesos_fetcher` flag must be set to true in order to allow jobs to fetch resources.

 #### On vagrant
 * Log into the vagrant image by going to the folder at which the Aurora repository